robinagandhi/swa/README.md

   * Testing strategies
 1. Other topics
   * Guest talks from other faculty or practitioners.

+\* These topics will get refined and updated as the semester progresses

 ## Team Semester Project
 This class strives to encourage learning by doing and making a real difference to the practice of building software.
 To turn this spirit into reality, a semester long project will require you to work with a open source software project.
 A group of three students will select a unique open source software project and contribute security related improvements.